Avaq/jQuery-DOMTimers/README.md

 ## But why?!

 This is part of my personal project to turn every asynchronous task in JavaScript into a jQuery.Deferred.
-This would make my life as a JavaScript that much easier.
+This would make my life as a JavaScript programmer that much easier.
 It would allow for code like this:

 ```js
 //The function that uses data returned from the ajax request to the server to render a page.